publishpress/PublishPress-Capabilities/readme.txt

 You can use PublishPress Capabilities **manage all your WordPress user roles**, from Administrators and Editors to Authors, Contributors, Subscribers and custom roles.
 Each use role can have the exact capabilities that your site needs.

-PublishPress Capabilitiesc can clean up your post editing screen.
+PublishPress Capabilities can clean up your post editing screen, admin area, and even the Profile screen.
 You can decide what authors see when they're writing posts.
 You can **hide any feature on the Gutenberg or Classic Editor screens**.
+You can remove items in the WordPress dashboard and inside user accounts screens.

 The Pro version of PublishPress Capabilities enables you to stop users from accessing any admin menu link and any frontend menu link.